agrc/gis.utah.gov/_posts/2022-08-03-using-h3-hexes.md

 {: .text-left}

 It is mathematically impossible[^1] to create a larger hexagon from smaller hexagons, which means we can't create a _geographical_ hierarchy of hexes where one level of hexes perfectly cover the same area as a single larger hex.
 However, H3 makes a _logical_ hierarchy by rotating the larger, parent hex to cover as much of its seven children as possible, as visible in the image above.
 The H3 [indexing page](https://h3geo.org/docs/highlights/indexing) has more detail on how this works.

+The important point is that an individual hex ID contains the IDs of the hexes "above" it in the hierarchy, kind of like how census GeoIDs contain the block, tract, county, and state codes.
+This makes it easy to traverse up to a larger hex without re-calculating the IDs.

 Using these multiple scales (which H3 calls resolutions), we can **create hexes at multiple scales to aggregate our data to larger and larger areas.** With these, we can view trends at the neighborhood, city, or county level.
 We can also create web maps that allow us to drill down from general trends to neighborhood or block level to see what areas contribute the most.